-At the same time, we are actively engaging in productive partnerships and sharing data with key agencies to accurately target our preventative and educational activities, in the drive to moderate and improve behaviours in those most vulnerable from fire and other emergencies, In addition, we have a desire to operate in the wider prevention arena by working with a combination of organisations including the NHS, Local Authority health services and key partners across the health agenda, supporting the prevention work we undertake linked to the Marmot princilpes.
+At the same time, we are actively engaging in productive partnerships and sharing data with key agencies to accurately target our preventative and educational activities, in the drive to moderate and improve behaviours in those most vulnerable from fire and other emergencies.
+In support of this work and to safeguard all partnerships, we commenced our preparation for the introduction of the General Data Protection Regulations in May 2018.

 Our service delivery model blends our prevention, protection and response activity to reduce the effects and the number of emergency incidents.
 We have seen the benefits of our core delivery areas working together on many occasions in the past and we recognise the time is right to encourage further integration in a more co-ordinated way.
 This is the aim of the prevention, protection and response integration work stream.
+We have sought to progress this inter-dependent approach across the whole service by commencing development of a project management infrastructure into everyday business.
+This is a long term project based upon aligning systems and resources to derive an identified financial value from each workstream.